Legal

 Customer authorizes EvalFlow and its Subprocessors to process Personal Data in Canada, the United States, and other jurisdictions where EvalFlow or its Subprocessors operate.

-Where Personal Data is transferred from the European Economic Area, United Kingdom, Switzerland, or another jurisdiction with data-transfer restrictions to a country that does not provide an adequate level of protection, the parties agree to use appropriate transfer safeguards.
+Where Personal Data is transferred from the European Economic Area, United Kingdom, Switzerland, or another jurisdiction with data-transfer restrictions to a country that does not provide an adequate level of protection, the parties agree to use appropriate transfer safeguards, including the Standard Contractual Clauses (EEA), UK International Data Transfer Addendum (UK), and Swiss-specific modifications (Switzerland) where applicable.

 Customer is responsible for determining whether Customer must complete a transfer impact assessment, employee notice, works council consultation, or other transfer-related compliance step.